-Finally, wrapping up the extras is Russell Harty's documentary special from Boxing Day 1975 where he interviewed the cast on the Upstairs, Downstairs set as the entire series came to a close (see my Documentaries page for further details of this).
+Finally, wrapping up the extras is Russell Harty's documentary special from Boxing Day 1975 where he interviewed the cast on the Upstairs, Downstairs set as the entire series came to a close.

 Well, with the original show and all the documentaries, features and commentaries here, plus the new version of Upstairs, Downstairs due on PBS in April, US fans certainly have many many hours of viewing in front of them!

 Addendum (2nd April 2011).
 I've read a few comments from people who seem to be confused as to the potential picture quality available from a show like Upstairs, Downstairs for DVD release.

 Most British TV of the 1970s was made on videotape (basically a fatter version of the VHS we used to all use, with better pictures).
 This is different from the general practice in the States at the time, which was to shoot on film.
 Film holds a much, much better picture than videotape, and shows shot on that medium (film) were actually done to a much higher picture quality than was required for TV use at the time: as much quality as a cinema movie, in fact.

 Hence, for example, an American show like Star Trek TOS (made on film) will look superb on DVD and, indeed, will even benefit from release on high-definition formats like Blu-ray, as all that extra quality on the film can now be usefully utilised.

 UpDown is stuck on tape – stuck at its 1970's resolution – and nothing is ever going to change that.
 There is no extra "hidden" quality on the tape to be unlocked.
 It is never going to look as good as material shot on film: it is impossible.